In Bangladesh rubble, the prices of profit

 Benetton's Facebook page shows a stream of comment about working conditions in Bangladesh that drew a response from the Italian company: "We intend to play our part and this is why we are providing a fund for the victims," it said in a posting.

-British discount fashion retailer Primark, owned by Associated British Foods Plc (ABF.L), and Canada's Loblaw Cos Ltd (L.TO) also offered compensation to families of victims who were working for their supplier at Rana Plaza.
+British discount fashion retailer Primark, owned by Associated British Foods Plc, and Canada's Loblaw Cos Ltd also offered compensation to families of victims who were working for their supplier at Rana Plaza.

 The factory collapse was one of four deadly incidents in six months in Bangladesh and retailers and authorities in the European Union and United States are looking at stricter codes.